juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 [2,3[
 ```

-Finally, the empty interval can be constructed with no argument:
+Finally, the empty `Interval` can be constructed with no argument:

 ```julia
 julia> m = Interval()